Georgia vs. Alabama NCAA Football Odds, Plays and Insights | December 4, 2021

 - Georgia and its opponents have gone over the current 49.5-point total in five of 12 games this season.

-- Alabama has combined with its opponents to score more than 49.5 points in nine of 11 games this season.

-- The combined points per game average of the two teams, 83.4, is 33.9 points more than Saturday's over/under.
+- Saturday's total is 33.9 points lower than the two team's combined 83.4 points per game average.

-- This contest's total is 22.7 points greater than the 26.8 these two squads combine to surrender per game this season.
+- This contest's over/under is 22.7 points above the 26.8 these two squads combine to surrender per game this season.

 - The average total in Bulldogs games this season is 51.3, 1.8 points above Saturday's total of 49.5.

-- The 63.5 PPG average total in Crimson Tide games this season is 14 points more than this game's over/under.
+- The 49.5-point over/under for this game is 14 points below the 63.5 points per game average total in Crimson Tide games this season.

 Georgia Stats and Trends

-- So far this season, the Bulldogs have been installed as favorites by a 6.5-point margin or more 11 times and are 7-4 ATS in those matchups.

-- Georgia's games this year have hit the over in 41.7% of its opportunities (five times in 12 games with a set point total).
+- Georgia's games this year have gone over the total in five out of 12 opportunities (41.7%).

-- Georgia is 7-4 against the spread and 11-0 overall this season when the team notches more than 19.9 points.
+- Georgia is 7-4 against the spread and 11-0 overall this season when the team puts up more than 19.9 points.

-- Georgia is 7-4 against the spread and 11-0 overall when the team churns out over 293.1 yards.
+- Georgia is 7-4 against the spread and 11-0 overall when the team picks up more than 293.1 yards.

-- The Bulldogs have turned the ball over 14 times this season, four fewer than the Crimson Tide have forced (18).
+- The Bulldogs have 14 giveaways this season, while the Crimson Tide have 18 takeaways .

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.